 The fellowship consists of rotations that include exposure to subspecialty clinics in uveitis, ophthalmic genetics, pediatric retina, as well as general medical and surgical retina.
 A wide range of pathology and a diverse patient population are encountered through the rotations as the fellows are entrusted with increasing clinical and surgical independence and responsibilities.

 The fellows are responsible for organizing and presenting at the biweekly posterior segment conferences and participate in quarterly retina journal club activity.
 Weekly surgical conferences are held for the fellows to review surgical planning, outcomes, and techniques with the faculty.
 Fellows' scholarly activities consist of clinical or basic science research as well as some clinical and didactic teaching for the residents.
 Exceptional laboratory experiences are available, including access to the National Primate Center, which has vitrectomy and advanced ocular imaging capabilities.
 Fellows are encouraged to submit their work to a peer-reviewed journal and are encouraged to attend national meetings where they have the opportunity to present their research.

 There will be a complement of three fellows, alternating between a class of one and two fellows.
-We will be matching two positions for the class entering 2015.
+We will be matching one position for the class entering 2016.